sunzihan23/tp/docs/UserGuide.md

 Resets a filtered course list to its original order, where courses are arranged chronologically based on when they were added, with the first course added at the top of the displayed list.

 **Format:** `reset`
+* Recall that `find` will show a filtered course list. `reset` helps to restore the filtered course list back to its original order.
 * `reset` returns the following result:
 *![Reset](images/CommandSuccessScreenshots/ResetSuccess.png)*